rangertaha/messaging-patterns/README.rst

         p.receive(p.callback)

-Here I am running 3 separate **consumer.py** on different terminals.
-Notice the numbers at the start of the lines are all unique.
-Each consumer receives a different message from the set of messages the producer sends.
-They each process one message and wait one second then repeat the process.
+Here, I'm running three separate instances of **consumer.py** in different terminal windows.
+Notice that the numbers at the beginning of each line are unique—each consumer receives a different message from the set sent by the producer.
+Each consumer processes one message, waits for one second, and then repeats the process.

 .. code-block:: bash